Tally of indigent in state up 10%

 There's a need for affordable housing, he said, and his organization is talking with nearby housing authorities about instituting a homeless preference for applicants to some programs.

-A study completed earlier this year by the National Low Income Housing Coalition, a Washington, D.C.-based advocacy and research group, showed that no state has enough affordable housing for low-income residents.
+A study completed earlier this year by the National Low Income Housing Coalition, a Washington-based advocacy and research group, showed that no state has enough affordable housing for low-income residents.

 The study showed that Arkansas has about 56 homes available for every 100 of the lowest-income renters.